Постер к "Patience"

 In movie

-Scene where The scene where Clifford's Tower is prominently featured in the fifth episode, "My Brother's Keeper".
+Scene where Clifford's Tower is prominently featured in the fifth episode, "My Brother's Keeper".
 This historic landmark serves as a significant visual element, providing a dramatic and elevated perspective of York, adding to the city's historical character and possibly playing a role in the episode's narrative or thematic elements.

 Real